ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 - ### Build Docker Images

-  - In a terminal, make sure you are inside `spring-cloud-stream-event-sourcing-testcontainers` root folder
+  - In a terminal, make sure you are inside `spring-cloud-stream-event-sourcing-testcontainers` root folder;

-  - Run the following script to build the Docker images
+  - Run the following script to build the Docker images:
     - JVM
       ```
       ./docker-build.sh